mroach/mroach.com/content/posts/2020/pihole-cloudflared/index.md

 Now we could visit http://localhost or another user on the network can visit http://machine-ip-or-hostname.

 The problem here is that now the service is tied to the IP address of the Docker host.
-It also means only one service per port.
+It also means only one service per port per Docker host.
 For HTTP, it's not a big deal to use other ports, like `8080`.
 This is a problem though with DNS since DNS has to be responding on port `53`.

 With [macvlan], Docker can create a new network that generates MAC addresses for containers and lets them have routable IPs on our LAN.
 If we wanted to, we could have multiple Pi-hole instances running on the same machine, each with its own IP listening on port `53`.

 In the examples to follow, we'll say our real network is `10.65.2.0/24` and our router is `10.65.2.1`.
 We can inform Docker of this topology in a network called `priv_lan` that the host is connected to on interface `eth0`.

 We'll create it by hand so that this network is usable by any docker-compose setup and not just the one we'll create later:

 ```shell
 docker network create -d macvlan \